 All, but one.

 At school, we studied lessons on facts: calculation, undisputed science, universal grammar, and national policy classes.
 Books on cold, solid facts, and nothing more than that.
 Facts we read, absorbed into our brains, recited, and reworked until the time came for us to take our place in civilization.

 We all walked in a single file line to our designated classes.
 We were not allowed to speak unless spoken to in the hallway or during class.
 Most lunches, even when not regulated by this rule, were silent as well.

 I sat at the lunch table, setting my tray onto the cold metal in front of me.
 Just sitting in the chair caused a chill to run up my spine.
 Silence allowed for only the clanking of forks on plates.
 I gobbled down some spaghetti before having water dumped over my head.
 The water splattered on the table and drenched my clothes, causing them to become damp.
 My face grew hot, and I jumped in alarm before dropping my fork to the ground.
 Clank!

 “Hey!”
 I screamed.

 “It’s Calista isn’t it?” asked the boy over my head.

 “It shouldn’t matter,” another smirked, “She’s still lame.”

-“Yeah, don’t understand why he’s still alive,” whispered another girl across the table.
+“Yeah, don’t understand why he’s still alive.
+After all, the government chooses where you go and he refused,” whispered another girl across the table.

 “Her?
 Assassinate you?
-Her brother was lame and so is she.
+Her brother, Ambert, was lame and so is she.
 They don’t give the Knight name any of the respect it should,” the boy above me chuckled.